catacc-dev/catacc-dev/README.md

 🌱 I’m currently learning French, exploring how LLMs and AI agents work, and attending AI conferences.

-⚡ Fun fact: I am from the "Pearl of the Atlantic", Madeira Island (Portugal).
+⚡ Fun fact: I'm from the "Pearl of the Atlantic", Madeira Island (Portugal).

 🏆 Career goal: Build an international career while working on meaningful, energising projects at the intersection of AI and healthcare.